ValenciaArcega/my-brain/development-course/notes-typescript.md

 ## Conventions

-    Use types.d.ts to static types, NO CODE
+Use `types.d.ts` to static types, NO CODE

+... 🛠️ building